-Google had a fantastic plan for this fall as it launched the pricing of Google Stadia three months down its announcement.
-This could be a significant breakthrough owing to the user experience, pricing, and, most importantly, in terms of gaming architecture.
+Google had a fantastic plan for this fall as it launched the pricing of Google Stadia three months after its announcement.
+This could be a significant breakthrough owing to the user experience, pricing, and, most importantly, terms of gaming architecture.

 Dive in deeper to learn more about this gaming console.

 The current market scenario: